corda/corda/docs/source/corda-testnet-intro.rst

 Once you have been approved to join the beta you will recieve an email.
 Follow the link in the email to sign in or click on "I have an invitation" on the https://testnet.corda.network

+Sign in using either the Google or Github login services:

 .. image:: resources/testnet-signin.png
    :scale: 50 %

-Sign in using either the Google or Github login services:
+When prompted approve the Testnet application:

 .. image:: resources/testnet-signin-auth.png
    :scale: 50 %